fedi-e2ee/public-key-directory-specification/Specification.md

 1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
-2. If this actor has ever issued a `Fireproof` message, abort.
+2. If this actor is fireproof, abort.
 3. If `symmetric-keys.operator` is provided, decrypt `message.operator` to obtain the Actor ID for the Operator.
 If the decryption fails, return an error status.
 4. If the `key-id` is provided, select this public key for the Actor (Operator) and proceed to step 6.
 If there is no